 "It’s important to understand that our forecasts emphasize temperature and precipitation deviations from averages, or normals," they write.
 "These are based on 30-year statistical averages prepared by government meteorological agencies and updated every 10 years.
 The most recent tabulations span the period 1981 through 2010."

-Despite a claimed accuracy percentage of around 80 percent on Old Farmer's Almanac forecasts, meteorologists and science journalists are quick to encourage people to take these long-range predictions with a huge grain of salt.
+Despite a claimed accuracy percentage of around 80.5% on Old Farmer's Almanac forecasts, meteorologists and science journalists are quick to encourage people to take these long-range predictions with a huge grain of salt.

 "My guess is their success rate is more like half what they say," Jonathan Martin, chairman of the University of Wisconsin-Madison's Department of Atmospheric and Oceanic Sciences, told NPR.
 "It's Middle Ages in terms of accuracy."